 - Improved confidence that radiates throughout your life

-How Can Such Extensive Work be Carried Out in Just One Day?
+How Can Such Extensive Work Be Carried Out in Just One Day?

 It’s possible to create a brand new smile in less than a day, thanks to amazing new technology in the field of dentistry.
 When you arrive at your dentist’s office, they will take images of your teeth using a unique wand with a camera that takes pictures inside your mouth.
 This eliminates the need for the awkward and uncomfortable putty for impressions.
 Together with your dentist, you can then design your perfect smile.

 While you wait, your unique teeth are milled on site.
-All the preparation work is carried out, which involves titanium rods that have been custom-fitted to your jaw and set an angle.
+All the preparation work is carried out, which involves titanium rods that have been custom-fitted to your jaw and set at an angle.
 The freshly milled, porcelain teeth are then fitted to the implants, and you can walk out of the office with a permanent and beautiful smile in place.

 You will usually return to your dentist’s office a few weeks later, but don’t panic!
 There’s no more surgery involved.
 This visit is just a post-implant check-up to ensure that everything with your new smile is okay and no minor modifications are needed to accommodate healing changes in your mouth.
 You must attend this appointment to stop any potential problems from developing in the future.